muppet9010/factorio-muppet-streamer/README.md

 - Can add a team member limit GUI & research for use in Multiplayer by streamers.
 Supports commands.
 - Can schedule the delivery of some explosives to a player at speed via command.
 - A leaky flamethrower that shoots for short bursts intermittently via command.
-- Give a player a weapon and ammo, plus options to force it as active weapon via command.
+- Give a player a weapon and ammo, plus options to force it as an active weapon via command.
 - Spawn entities around the player with various placement options via command.
 - Make the player an aggressive driver via command.
 - Call other players to help by teleporting them in via command.
 - Teleport the player to a range of possible target types via command.
 - Sets the ground on fire behind a player via command.
 - Drop a player's inventory on the ground over time via command.
-- Mix up players inventories between them via command.
+- Mix up players' inventories between them via command.